sajjadGG/book-python/machine-learning/introduction/glossary.rst

             Process related to categorization, the process in which ideas and objects are recognized, differentiated, and understood.

         Classifier
             A mapping from unlabeled instances to (discrete) classes.
 Classifiers have a form (e.g., decision tree) plus an interpretation procedure (including how to handle unknowns, etc.).
-Some classifiers also provide probability estimates (scores), which can be thresholded to yield a discrete class decision thereby taking into account a utility function.
+Some classifiers also provide probability estimates (scores), which can be threshold to yield a discrete class decision thereby taking into account a utility function.

         Cluster
             Group of loosely coupled objects that belongs to the same category